sp0x/NetlytBlog/_posts/2018-09-03-to-quote-or-not-to-quote-that-is-the-question.markdown

 title:  "To Quote or Not To Quote?
 That is the question!"
 date:   2018-09-05 18:27:42 +0200
 categories: case-studies
-description: How to make your inspirational quotes better.
+description: How to make my inspirational quotes better, with machine learning and AI
 ---